Boodogs/uwhpsc---clone/notes/project_hints.rst

   function are all the appropriate things for taking a single step from time :math:`t_N` to time :math:`t_{N+1}` and that the `u` array that is returned from the routine in one step is the input for the next step.

+* Some people using their own computers are having problems getting JSAnimation to work because it requires a recent version of `matplotlib`.
+  (In particular, older Ubuntu versions may not have a recent version.)
+  If you're having problems with `matplotlib` in this context, you might want to try using the `Anaconda Python distribution
+  <https://store.continuum.io/cshop/anaconda>`_, or switch to :ref:`smc`.

+* Some people are encountering issues with the 4 *omp parallel sections* all being executed by the same thread,  or by fewer than 4 threads, even when 4 threads are forked.
+  From the documentation, it is not clear that all implementations of sections will work the same way, and it is possible that if Thread 0, say, finishes its section before other threads have started then it might be be assigned the next section as well.
+So if you print out the results of `omp_get_num_threads` in the `parallel sections` and this is 4, do not worry too much if it seems that the work is not spread properly between the threads.